Egil Hogna: Hydro

 In 1999 he became the Corporate Controller of Norsk Hydro Agri.

 He worked closely with the then CEO Thorleif Enger in the project which was later named Agri Turnaround, the major turnaround operation between 1999 and 2001 which was the reason why Yara was spun off from Hydro and listed as a separate company on the Oslo Stock Exchange in March 2004.
 Starting January 2002 to September 2003 he was the Vice President at Hydro Aluminium Metal Products responsible for Supply Chain & Performance Management.

 Yara

 From 2003 to 2006, Hogna was head of investor relations in connection with the listing of Yara (2004–2006).
 Hogna has later stated that he believes this experience was part of the reason why he got the position as CEO in Sapa.
-In January 2007, Hogna moved to Paris to become Business Unit Manager for Yara International in Southern Europe with responsibility for approximately 400 employees and USD 800 million in revenues.
-In the summer of 2008, he moved up to become CFO of the company before he became Executive Vice President of Downstream at Yara International in 2009, a position he held until April 2015, when he became Senior Vice President of Yara International.
+In January 2007, Hogna moved to Paris to become Business Unit Manager for Yara International in Southern Europe with responsibility for approximately 400 employees and US$800 million in revenues.
+In the summer of 2008, he moved up to become CFO of the company before he became Executive Vice President of Downstream at Yara International in 2009.
 From 2009 to 2012, he sat on the board of Qatar Fertilizer Company (Qafco).